osuosl/osuosl-pelican/content/about/about_people.rst

   **Student Systems Engineer**

 Violet joined the OSL in August 2021.
-She first heard of the OSL while doing routine maintenance on her Arch Linux system by noticing it provides mirroring services for Arch Linux,  and later discovered it again while looking for software and computing groups on campus.
+She first heard of the OSL while doing routine maintenance on her Arch Linux system by noticing it provides mirroring services for Arch,  and later discovered it again while looking for software and computing groups on campus.
 She hopes that working at the OSL will help her to develop professional skills working in the industry, in teams, and with clients, as well as help her round out her capabilities.
-In her free time, Violet enjoys playing video games and analyzing the themes that can be expressed only through interactive medium, producing simple videos for YouTube, using mathematics for optimization and data analysis, and learning every little thing she can.
+In her free time, Violet enjoys playing video games and analyzing the themes that can be expressed only through interactive media, producing simple videos for YouTube, using mathematics for optimization and data analysis, and learning every little thing she can.

 .. class:: no-breaks